 Soon after arrival at Lake Manze Camp, we found a pride of lions lazing about – spread out on a slab of cool concrete under a thatched roof.
 We parked the vehicle nearby and watched.
 A male got up and slowly ambled our way, but he was not interested in us.
 A few feet from our vehicle he stretched luxuriously up against a tree, scratching the bark with his claws, before lumbering on down the road, an open wound on his leg evidence of the harsh life of a lion in paradise.

 Our tented camp overlooked Lake Manze, which only days earlier had risen and flooded the area nearby.
-From March through to May the rains can be heavy, and life here is not conducive to tourism.
+From March through to May the rains can be heavy, and life here is not conducive to being on safari.
 But as the rain subsides, so do the water levels.

 On our first full day on safari, we had leopards and wild dogs on our minds and shared our ambitions with Imani.
 He had an idea where to find wild dogs, and sure enough, after a short search, we were lucky enough to find and spend time with about 15 dogs.
 But no leopards.
 We got back to camp only to find out there had been a leopard in a tree in camp!

 Late afternoon we took a peaceful boat ride on Lake Manze and enjoyed getting close to a malachite kingfisher and a pair of fish eagles.
 With plenty of water in the early season, wildlife is more dispersed, but hippos were everywhere.
 They bobbed and disappeared, then popped up again, exhaling an occasional languid yawn.

 Suddenly a large hippo bull charged our boat, and it was gaining on us fast!
 I forgot that I had my camera and just watched in awe as this immense creature rose out of the water.
 I thought he would join us in the boat, but then he backed off, and we sped up – each agreeing to part ways peacefully.